azabelmena/zettelkasten/content/_index.md

 ## Acknowledgements

-I would like to thank Sona Tau Estrada Rivera for giving me the idea for zettelkastens.
+I would like to thank my friend Sona Tau Estrada Rivera for giving me the idea for zettelkastens.
 You can check out her zettelkasten [here](https://mathematik.stau.space), and you can check out some of her other stuff [here](https://stau.space).

+I would also like to thank my friend Sergio Rodriguez, for no particular reason.
+Go check out his stuff [here](https://sergiopb.dev/).